asifhafeez89/collinsonx-web-copy/apps/booking/README.md

 127.0.0.1 booking-local.test.cergea.com
 ```

 2. Localhost certificates need to be issued using a cli tool like `mkcert`.
 There are numerous guides online on how to do this, here is one guide for macOS (there are other similar guides for windows etc.).
-The correct command should take into account uat alias (not 'localhost'):
+The correct command should take into account test alias (not 'localhost'):

 ```
-mkcert -key-file booking-local.test.cergea-key.pem -cert-file booking-local.test.cergea.pem booking-local.test.cergea.com
+mkcert -key-file booking-local.test.cergea.com-key.pem -cert-file booking-local.test.cergea.pem booking-local.test.cergea.com
 ```

-3. The end result of this process is to produce `booking-local.uat.cergea.com.pem` and `booking-local.uat.cergea.com-key.pem` files, which should then be placed inside `colinsonx-web/apps/booking-management` directory
+3. The end result of this process is to produce `booking-local.test.cergea.com.pem` and `booking-local.test.cergea.com-key.pem` files, which should then be placed inside `colinsonx-web/apps/booking-management` directory

 4. A .env.local should be placed inside `collinsonx-web/apps/booking-management` containing all the necessary secrets.
 Please talk to the team to obtain a copy.